 Finally, Irene pointed to many 21st century skills developed in this project:

 - Communication, specifically negotiation.

-To conclude with Irene’s presentation I want to sat that game-based learning is definitely one of the best ways to learn something which seems hard or stressful.
-Given the fact that the carrier orientation is very stressful for young students, gamifying the process is a great idea, and it also equips them with various 21st-century skills, which is a preparation for the job market itself.
+To conclude with Irene’s presentation, I want to say that game-based learning is definitely one of the best ways to learn something which seems hard or stressful.
+Given that the carrier orientation is very stressful for young students gamifying the process is a great idea.
+It also equips them with various 21st-century skills, which is a preparation for the job market itself.

 Annabelle Azzopardi – Distance work with students with learning difficulties